-Visual (or imaging) techniques
+Visual (or imaging) techniques for detecting art forgeries

 Visual techniques consist of scientific methods that can provide some sort of visual cues or images of the painting.
 These can be used to analyze that painting and search for details that you would expect to appear, or not, in that particular painting.

 If we use infrared radiation in a technique called infrared reflectography, we can obtain images of the sketch layer.
 Through the analysis of the sketch layer, we can see if there are any differences between what the sketch and the final painting look like.
 This doesn’t necessarily tell if the painting is a forgery, it could simply mean that the artist changed his or her mind while creating the painting.
 But a significant difference between the sketch and the final product is something that should be further investigated.

 In X-radiography, we make use of X-rays to obtain an image that contains information about different layers of the painting.
 Sometimes forgers reuse old canvas to paint their forgeries to make them look older.
 If the X-radiography reveals a newer painting beneath what is sold as an older painting, then that clearly indicates a forgery.

 In neutron activation autoradiography, we use neutrons to irradiate the painting.
 We then obtain images showing the distribution of pigments containing the activated radioactive elements from the painting layers.
 If the autoradiography reveals the presence of newer pigments in the painting, pigments that were not available at the time when the painting was made, that could be an indication of forgery.